mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 Data for this study were collected from multiple sources, including satellite imagery, and crowdsourced ground truth observations.

 ## Study Area
+@anyone _____________ revise this _________________
 The study area is located in Tanzania, a country in East Africa known for its diverse agricultural landscape.
-The region is characterized by a mix of smallholder farms, commercial plantations, and natural vegetation, making it an ideal location for studying crop type classification.
+We focus on the 15 northern most ?states? including Arusha, Dodoma, Geita, Kagera, Katavi, Kigoma, Kilimanjaro, Manyara, Mara, Mwanza, Shinyanga, Simiyu, Singida, Tabora and Tanga.
+The region is characterized by a mix of smallholder farms, commercial plantations, and natural vegetation, making it an ideal location for studying crop type classification.  ???

 @rory or stella - Can you create a *pretty* map of the study area? the bounds file is northern_TZ_states.geojson

 ## Data Collection

+@anyone __________describe YM data collection__________

 ### Crowd Sourced Data

 ### Satellite Imagery
+Satellite imagery was obtained from the Sentinel-2 satellite constellation, which provides high-resolution multispectral data at 10-meter spatial resolution.
+The imagery was acquired over the study area during the growing season, capturing the spectral characteristics of different crop types.
+The Sentinel-2 data were pre-processed to remove noise and atmospheric effects, ensuring that the spectral information was accurate and reliable for classification purposes.

+In our study, cloud and cloud shadow contamination was mitigated using the 's2cloudless' machine learning model on the Google Earth Engine platform.
+Cloudy pixels were identified using a cloud probability mask, with pixels having a probability above 50% classified as clouds.
+To detect cloud shadows, we used the Near-Infrared (NIR) spectrum to flag dark pixels not identified as water as potential shadow pixels.
+The projected shadows from the clouds were identified using a directional distance transform based on the solar azimuth angle from the image metadata.
+A combined cloud and shadow mask was refined through morphological dilation, creating a buffer zone to ensure comprehensive coverage.
+This mask was applied to the Sentinel-2 surface reflectance data to exclude all pixels identified as clouds or shadows, enhancing the reliability of the dataset for environmental analysis.

+Monthly composites were collected for January through August of 2023 for the the bands B2, B6, B8, B11, and B12.
+Due to the high prevelence of clouds in the region, we used linear interpolation to fill in missing data in the time series using xr_fresh [@xr_fresh_2021].
+These bands were selected based on their relevance to crop type classification and their ability to capture the unique spectral signatures of different crops.
+The composites were used to generate time series features for each pixel in the study area, providing valuable information on the temporal dynamics of crop growth and development.

 <!-- ├── Significance and Innovations